-Do you want to perform an SEO audit of your WordPress website so you can improve your search engine rankings and get more traffic?
+Do you want to perform an SEO audit of your WordPress website so you can improve your organic search engine rankings and get more traffic?

 Search engine optimization can be tricky if you don’t know what’s working and what’s not.
 By performing an SEO audit, you can analyze your site, find opportunities for improvement, and resolve critical issues.

 In this article, we’ll go through a WordPress SEO audit checklist to boost your rankings.